SeveralClouds/modern-devops-practices-course/topic-06-kubernetes-2/README.md

 # Kubernetes II
-*This topic is be split in two parts.*
+*This topic is split in two parts.*

 ## Resources
 Here are some key resources we will be covering.